ketsio/linetic/README.md

 ###How to start

-For starting Linetic you need :
+For starting Linetic :

- - To add the following libraries available in [/Linetic/lib][Linetic Lib] :
+ - Add the following libraries available in [/Linetic/lib][Linetic Lib] :
 	 - oscP5 : for Server-Client communication
 	 - controlP5 : for GUI features
 	 - core : Processing library